NicholsTyler/Game-Programming/Data_Structures/Queue/README.md

 A queue stores items in a first-in, first-out (FIFO) order.
 > Picture a queue like the line outside a busy restaurant.
 First come, first served.

+## Uses :scroll:
+- Breadth-first search (BFS) uses a queue to keep track of the nodes to visit next.

 ## Strengths :white_check_mark:
 - Fast operations
 > All queue operations take O(1) time.